Home / Analysis / Crypto / Price Predictions / Litecoin Price Prediction 2025: Worst Over as LTC Aims to Rebound

 Litecoin Average True Range (ATR): LTC Volatility

-The Average True Range (ATR) measures market volatility by averaging the largest of three values: the current high minus the current low, the absolute value of the current high minus the previous close, and the absolute value of the current low minus the previous close over a period, typically 14 days.
+The Average True Range (ATR) measures market volatility by averaging the largest of three values: The current high minus the current low, the absolute value of the current high minus the previous close, and the absolute value of the current low minus the previous close over a period, typically 14 days.

 A rising ATR indicates increasing volatility, while a falling ATR indicates decreasing volatility.

-LTC ATR
+Litecoin ATR

-LTC ATR | Credit: Peter Henn/TradingView
+Litecoin ATR | Credit: Valdrin Tahiri/TradingView

-On Jan.
-6, Litecoin’s ATR was 7.91, implying relatively low volatility.
+On April 29, Litecoin’s ATR was 17.94, implying relatively low volatility.

 Litecoin Relative Strength Index (RSI): Is LTC Overbought or Oversold?

-The Relative Strength Index (RSI) is a momentum indicator traders use to determine whether an asset is overbought or oversold.
+The Relative Strength Index (RSI) is a momentum indicator that traders use to determine whether an asset is overbought or oversold.
 Movements above 70 and 30 show overbought and oversold conditions, respectively.
 Movements above and below the 50 line also indicate if the trend is bullish or bearish.

-LTC RSI
+Litecoin RSI

-LTC RSI | Credit: Peter Henn/TradingView
+Litecoin RSI | Credit: Valdrin Tahiri/TradingView

 CCN Strength Index